Adama Traoré (footballer, born 5 June 1995): Metz

 On 20 August 2018, Traoré joined French club FC Metz on a four-year deal.
-He made his Ligue 2 debut on 17 September, coming on as an 87th minute substitute for Opa Nguette in a 3–1 away victory over Béziers.
+He made his Ligue 2 debut on 17 September, coming on as an 87th-minute substitute for Opa Nguette in a 3–1 away victory over Béziers.
 In January 2019, he was loaned to Orléans of the same league until the end of the season.

 Traoré was loaned to Al-Adalah FC of the Saudi Professional League on 19 January 2020, for the rest of the season.
 In July, the loan was extended until September so he could finish the season which had been interrupted by the COVID-19 pandemic.

 Sheriff Tiraspol

 On 10 February 2021, Traoré signed for Sheriff Tiraspol.

 On 15 September 2021, Traoré scored against FC Shakhtar Donetsk in what was Sheriff Tiraspol's first ever UEFA Champions League match.
 The team went on to win 2–0.

+Ferencváros

+On 5 May 2023, he won the 2022–23 Nemzeti Bajnokság I with Ferencváros, after Kecskemét lost 1–0 to Honvéd at the Bozsik Aréna on the 30th matchday.

+On 6 August 2023, he scored his first goal in the 2023–24 Nemzeti Bajnokság I season against Fehérvár FC at the Sóstói Stadion.

+On 20 April 2024, the Ferencváros–Kisvárda tie ended with a goalless draw at the Groupama Aréna on the 29th match day of the 2023–24 Nemzeti Bajnokság I season which meant that Ferencváros won their 35th championship.

+On 15 May 2024, Ferencváros were defeated by Paks 2–0 in the 2024 Magyar Kupa Final at the Puskás Aréna.

+Al-Ula

+On 12 September 2025, Traoré joined Saudi FDL club Al-Ula on a one-year loan.

 International career

 Traoré was part of the Mali under-20 team who participated in the 2013 FIFA U-20 World Cup in Turkey.
 He only played one match where he was withdrawn at half time for Tiécoro Keita, in a 4–1 defeat against Mexico, as Mali went down in the group stage.

 On 6 July 2013, Traoré made his national team debut in a 3–1 2014 CHAN qualification win over Guinea.
 On 6 January 2014, he was named in Mali's 23-man squad for the 2014 African Nations Championship.
 Five days later, he scored his first ever senior international goal in the 2–1 opening match win against Nigeria, nutmegging keeper Chigozie Agbim in a 2–1 win.
 After topping the group ahead of Nigeria, Mali were knocked out of the tournament in the quarter-finals, 2–1 by Zimbabwe.
 In November 2015, Traoré was named in Mali's 21-man squad for the 2015 Africa U-23 Cup of Nations in Senegal.

 On 16 June 2019, he was named in Mali's 23-man squad for the 2019 Africa Cup of Nations in Egypt.
-On 24 June 2019, he scored in his side's 4–1 opening match win against Mauritania, coming on in the 61st minute for Adama Traoré II.
+On 24 June 2019, he scored in his side's 4–1 opening match win against Mauritania, coming on in the 61st minute for Adama Noss Traoré.